oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![Outbound Traffic: Confirm IGW Route Table Entry in Firewall VCN](../common/images/outbound-traffic-confirm-igw-rt-firewall-vcn.png " ")

-5. You have already defined required security rule in **Lab 3** but you can double check, for this task below rule will take in effect:
+5. You have already defined the required security rule in **Lab 3** but you can double check, for this task below rule will take effect:

    ![Verify Security Rule Applicable for Outbound Traffic via Network Firewall](../common/images/verify-security-rule-outbound-traffic-network-firewall.png " ")